 From Facebook, Twitter, Instagram, Snapchat and everything in-between, social channels connect us to others, allow us to share our opinions, listen to opinions and engage with our trusted networks.
 However, more recently, these social platforms have accelerated and expanded the potential for digital influence.

 Historically, word-of-mouth has been one of the best forms of influence marketing and now, the power of word-of-mouth is amplified through these social networks.
 Previously relying on either traditional methods of advertising or more recently, digital marketing, brands are now realising the growing power influencers have, both in engaging existing audiences as well as reaching new ones.

-Recent statistics show that at the moment, 82% of PR and marketing professionals are using influencers in one way or another with 38% using social media influencers and 21% using bloggers.
+Recent statistics show that at the moment, approximately 70% of PR and marketing professionals use influencers for content promotion and product launches, with 68% saying that Instagram is the most important social media platform for their campaigns.
 Many PR and marketing professionals have admitted to favouring bloggers and social media influencers over the traditional celebrity so it begs the question, what do the bloggers, vloggers and Instagrammers of the world have that celebrities don’t?

 It's all about trust